How to use a jigsaw safely

-TOP TIP: If you’re cutting in a straight line, you might find it useful to clamp a guide piece of wood to your work piece.
-This is normally a simple length of straight wood clamped parallel to your cut line that the base plate can rest against as you cut.
-You can see an example of a guide-piece in use above.
+TOP TIP: If you're cutting in a straight line, you might find it useful to clamp a guide piece of wood to your workpiece.
+This is normally a simple length of straight wood clamped parallel to your cut line.
+The base plate can rest against this as you cut.
+You can see an example of a jigsaw guide-piece in use above.

 6. Complete your cut

-Complete the cut by following the cutline to completion.
-Be careful that any excess material can freely drop away from the workpiece without hitting you, or the saws power cord.
+Complete the cut by following your cut line to completion.
+Take care to make sure any excess jigsaw material can freely fall away from the workpiece without hitting you or the power cord.

-Allowing excess material to drop off before you’ve completed a cut will cause the blade to bind and possibly splinter the workpiece.
-Now you’ve got your finished piece you can finish it off with a piece of sand paper.
-To get rid of some of those rougher edges.
+Letting excess material drop off before you’ve completed a cut, however, causes the blade to bind – and possibly splinter the workpiece.
+With your finished piece, you can cap it off with a piece of sandpaper to get rid of some of any remaining rougher edges.

-We've got the basics covered in the how-to guide, but if you're wanting some real trade rated secrets, read on.
-The jigsaw is the sort of power tool you can pick up and start using almost instantly.
-However these more advanced tips will have you tackling bigger and more complicated DIY tasks in no time at all.
+Now we have the basics covered in this jigsaw how-to guide.
+If you want some real trade-rated secrets, however, read on.
+The jigsaw is a power tool you can pick up and use almost instantly.
+And these more advanced tips will have you tackling bigger and more complicated DIY tasks in no time at all.

-Not starting from the edge of a material?
-No problem - drill yourself a starter hole roughly 5-8mm larger than your jigsaw blade.
-Now you can start in the centre of a workpiece such as a countertop or a flooring board.
-No need for difficult plunge cuts with this method!
+Not starting at the edge of a material?
+No problem.
+Drill yourself a starter hole roughly 5-8mm larger than your jigsaw blade.
+This means you can start in the centre of a workpiece, such as a countertop or a flooring board.
+There’s no need for difficult plunge cuts with this method!

 Protect laminated or highly finished materials

-By using masking tape on top of a laminated surface, you minimise the risk of damaging the protective top layer.
+By using masking tape on top of a laminated surface, you can reduce the risk of damaging the protective top layer.
 Special down-cutting laminate blades are available for added protection.

 Know when to turn the speed down

-The variable speed settings aren’t just there for show - they have an important function.
-Slow down the speed of your jigsaw when your cutting metals.
-Your cut will take a little longer but your blade will stay in a better condition, it’s worth bringing the speed down for this sort of task - it’s slow work but it’s how you get the perfect finish.
+A jigsaw’s variable speed settings aren’t just there for show.
+They have an important function.
+Slow the speed down when you’re using a jigsaw to cut metal.
+Your cut might take a little longer – but your blade will stay in better condition.
+It’s often worth bringing your cutting speed down for this sort of task.
+It’s slow work but it’s how you get the perfect finish.

 Clamp metals between scrap wood

-Clamp sheet metal between two pieces of plywood when you’re working on intricate designs or the finish really counts.
-This will minimise the risk of you shredding your workpiece as you cut.
+Clamp sheet metal between two pieces of plywood when you’re working on intricate designs or when the finish really counts.
+This reduces the risk of you shredding your workpiece as you cut.